yuvalmGS/gigaspaces-wiki-jekyll/xap97/configuring-the-processing-unit-sla.markdown

 weight: 200
 ---

-{% compositionsetup %}
-{% summary page|70 %}The GigaSpaces runtime environment, aka Service Grid, provides SLA-driven capabilities when deploying and running processing units by using the available [GSCs](./service-grid.html#gsc) as a dynamic pool of processes which can host the processing unit{% endsummary %}
+{% summary   %}The GigaSpaces runtime environment, aka Service Grid, provides SLA-driven capabilities when deploying and running processing units by using the available [GSCs](./service-grid.html#gsc) as a dynamic pool of processes which can host the processing unit{% endsummary %}

 # Overview